 I photograph people I know.
 For me, it is the only way to make honest pictures.
 I have known some of the people in my photographs for years, others I know through common experiences, and a few I know through the collaborative process of picture-taking itself.
 Being an insider gives me a window not open to a stranger.
 It also gives me a mirror through which to better understand my own personal experiences.

 From the Ashes of Rwanda tells stories of life in the Rwandan villages of Nyamagabe and Mudasomwa a decade after the 1994 Rwandan Genocide.
-In April 2009 a preview of this project was exhibited at the group show “Elephants and Candy” at New Century Artists Gallery in New York City.
+Proceeds from the sale of these images were used to purchase the land for an academic high school in Kayonza, Rwanda.

-Lanie studied photography at the International Center of Photography.
-She holds an A.B. in Government from Dartmouth College, an M.B.A. from Harvard Business School, and an M.S. from Bank Street College of Education.
-She has worked for Time Warner, Bertelsmann and The New York Times Company.
-Lanie lives in New York City with her husband and three children.
+McNulty studied photography at the International Center of Photography.
+She holds an A.B. from Dartmouth College, a Masters in Business from Harvard University, and an M.S. in Education from Bank Street College.
+She credits her wide range of career and community experiences prior to becoming a professional photographer for giving her the perspective and maturity to create her collaborative and emotionally intense images.
+She has worked for Time Warner, Bertelsmann, The New York Times Company.
+McNulty currently serves on the Board of Directors of Writopia Lab, the Council of Advisors for the Association to Benefit Children in East Harlem, and the Book Committee of the International Center of Photography.
+She lives in New York City with her husband and three children.